dedickinson/community/tutorials/deploy-dependency-track/index.md

 Now run `poetry show --tree` and you will see the project's set of dependencies (snippet below):

 ```
+django 1.2 A high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 flask 1.1.2 A simple framework for building complex web applications.
 ├── click >=5.1
 ├── itsdangerous >=0.24